 The College of Nursing Native American Nursing Education center is committed to providing a welcoming and supportive place for students.
-The center is located at the SDSU Rapid City site at 1220 Mt Rushmore Road, Ste 2, Rapid City.
+The center is located at the SDSU nursing site in Rapid City at 1220 Mount Rushmore Road, Ste 2.

 The NANEC's vision is to provide a place where Native American students achieve their dreams and aspirations of entering and transitioning to professional nursing roles, poised to promote health and well-being of Native people.